AlexJReid/blog/content/posts/nats-backend.md

 ## How does it work?

 Security first.
 We do not want to expose an open NATS server and beyond that we also want to provide a boundary around what websocket clients can do.
 The [NATS security model](https://docs.nats.io/nats-concepts/security) is comprehensive.
 In short, the NATS server can read a cookie sent by the browser.
 This cookie contains a NATS-specific JWT that dictates what the bearer of the token can and can't do within the NATS environment it is connecting to.

 This signed JWT can be programatically generated and set by a token vending service, perhaps in response to a user sign-in through an IdP.
 NATS provides segregation of resources through [accounts](https://docs.nats.io/running-a-nats-service/configuration/securing_nats/accounts).
-In this model, websocket clients would connect to a dedicated account for the application.
-Data streams will be _exported_ from other accounts and _imported_ into the websocket account.
+In this model, websocket clients would connect to a dedicated _application account._ Data streams will be _exported_ from other accounts and _imported_ into the application account.
 This provides an important level of isolation.

 Once connected, the client is then free to do anything that their token permits them to do within the account boundary.
 This could include querying values from a JetStream key-value store, subscribing to subjects, grabbing the last six hours data from a stream, and issuing requests.